yashpatel5400/CurveTorch/CONTRIBUTING.md

    documentation builds.
 4. Ensure the test suite passes.
 5. Make sure your code passes both `black` and `flake8` formatting checks.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").

-## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.
-You can complete your CLA here: <https://code.facebook.com/cla>

 ## Issues